 Generally, a software update system is an application (or part of an application) running on a client system that obtains and installs software.
-This can include updates to software that is already installed or even completely new software.
+These systems typically update the applications installed on client systems to introduce new features, enhancements, and security fixes.

 Three major classes of software update systems are:

 - Application updaters which are used by applications to update themselves.
 For example, Firefox updates itself through its own application updater.

 - Library package managers such as those offered by many programming languages for installing additional libraries.
 These are systems such as Python’s pip/easy_install + PyPI, Perl’s CPAN, Ruby’s RubyGems, and PHP’s Composer.

 - System package managers used by operating systems to update and install all of the software on a client system.
 Debian’s APT, Red Hat’s YUM, and openSUSE’s YaST are examples of these.

 There are literally thousands of different software update systems in common use today.
 (In fact the average Windows user has about two dozen different software updaters on their machine!)

 We are building a library that can be universally (and in most cases transparently) used to secure software update systems.

 On the surface, the update procedure followed by a software update system can be regarded as straightforward.
 Obtaining and installing an update just means: